Leadership

 April Kyle, MBA

-April Kyle, of Athabascan descent, is the President/CEO for Southcentral Foundation and its two-time Malcolm Baldrige Award-winning Nuka System of Care.
+April Kyle, of Athabascan descent, is the President and CEO for Southcentral Foundation and its two-time Malcolm Baldrige Award-winning Nuka System of Care.
 SCF’s Nuka System of Care is a customer-owned system that provides health care and related services for approximately 70,000 Alaska Native and American Indian people.
 A CIRI shareholder, April began her career at SCF in Human Resources in 2003 and most recently served as vice president of Behavioral Services.
 April received her master’s degree from the University of Washington Foster School of Business.
 She received the Top 40 Under 40 award from the Alaska Journal of Commerce in 2013, and completed the Alaska Pacific University Alaska Native Executive Leadership Program in 2014.
 Kyle is a mother and enjoys spending time at her family’s cabin in Ninilchik.

 Ileen Sylvester, MBA